angular-schule/website-articles/blog/2019-07-resolvers/README.md

 This blog post took a little turn!
 You can see that there is always a way to avoid resolvers.
-Leveraging reactive programming in Angular opens the room for a handful of patterns for Observable handling.
+Leveraging reactive programming in Angular opens the door to a handful of patterns for Observable handling.

 But what about resolvers then?
 You are right if you wonder what they are actually be good for.